July 15, 2023

 Oops!
 Something went wrong while submitting the form.

-In the moment, find distractions for your anxiety.
-For example, when you start to feel overwhelmed, try focusing on:
+In the moment, find distractions from your anxiety.
+For example, when you start to feel overwhelmed, try these things:

 Breathe